Carolyn F. Lane, Ph.D., President

 Brittany Lane, Vice-President

-Brittany graduated from University of Florida with a degree in Psychology and Public Relations and lives in New York City.
-She has always had a passion for travel and for helping others.
-She works for Assurant in their Mortgage Department and has participated in the several volunteer opportunities the company made available.
+Brittany has always had a passion for travel and for helping others.
+She currently works for 100 Resilient Cities in NYC, who’s mission is to help cities around the world become more resilient to the physical, social, and economic challenges that are a growing part of the 21st century.
+She previously worked at Bolder Giving, a platform that provided philanthropists with skills, knowledge and networks to increase the impact of their giving.
 She has an artistic eye for photography and tries to bring that each time she photographs the world’s children.
 She has been responsible for much of the fundraising, event planning and brand direction.

 Erica Hurtt is currently VP for Communications at The Clearing House and was previously Senior VP for Communications at the Financial Services Forum.
 Erica’s reporting earned her several awards from the National Television Academy, the Associated Press, the Society for Professional Journalists, and the Radio-Television News Directors Association & Foundation.
 She also has experience in public relations and marketing and has worked as a public information officer.
 She holds a B.A. from Loyola College and an M.S. from Northwestern University.
 Erica is a proud mentor of a teenaged girl through Hope and a Home.
 She is a member of Washington Women in Public Relations and serves on its pro bono committee.
 Erica’s love of photography, travel, and children also leads her to volunteer with Dog Meets World.